Courses

 PRE-REQUISITES

-The basics of linear and integer programming
+Basics of linear and integer programming

 AIMS

-The course aims at providing an appreciation of the types of combinatorial problems that arise in Operational Research, and providing knowledge of the main approaches for tackling such problems.
+The course aims at providing an appreciation of the types of combinatorial problems that arise in Operational Research and providing knowledge of the main approaches for tackling such problems.

 LEARNING OUTCOMES